-The FEMA preliminary work maps are an interim product created during the process of developing preliminary FIRMs.
-This information will replace the Advisory Base Flood Elevation (ABFE) maps that were made available to impacted communities as the best available flood hazard data for rebuilding and recovery efforts in the aftermath of Hurricane Sandy.
-FEMA strongly encourages communities to reasonably use this information in instances where Base Flood Elevations (BFEs) increase, floodways are revised, and/or new Special Flood Hazard Areas (SFHAs) are shown on the on the preliminary work maps.
-This will help community members make decisions to reduce their flood risk until the preliminary FIRMs become effective.
+The FEMA preliminary work maps are an interim product created in the process of developing preliminary FIRMs.
+This information will replace the Advisory Base Flood Elevation (ABFE) maps that were made available to certain impacted communities as the best available data for rebuilding and recovery efforts in the aftermath of Hurricane Sandy.
+FEMA strongly encourages communities to reasonably utilize this information in instances where Base Flood Elevations (BFEs) increase, floodways are revised, and/or new Special Flood Hazard Areas (SFHAs) are added to ensure that the health, safety, and property of their citizens are protected until the preliminary FIRMs are finalized.